 Within the Catholic Church the Sacraments of Baptism, Confirmation and Eucharist are the means by which new members are initiated into our church community.
-Thus adults and those youth of the age of reason, who have not been baptized yet, normally are initiated into the church once a year at the Easter Vigil through the reception of these three sacraments after having completed the Rite of Christian Initiation of Adults (RCIA).
+Thus adults and those youth of the age of reason, who have not been baptized yet, normally are initiated into the church once a year at the Easter Vigil through the reception of these three sacraments after having completed the Order of Christian Initiation of Adults (OCIA).

 Those adults and youth of the age of reason who have been Baptized in another Christian faith should complete a year of formation before completing the Sacraments of Initiation.